Missouri Pregnancy Risk Assessment Monitoring System

 Learn more about the Missouri PRAMS Survey!

-Including Missouri, forty states and New York City currently participate in PRAMS, representing approximately 78% of all live births in the United States.
-Four other states, the Yankton Sioux Tribe of South Dakota and the District of Columbia have previously participated.
+Including Missouri, 46 states, New York City, the District of Columbia, the Northern Mariana Islands and Puerto Rico currently participate in PRAMS, representing approximately 81% of all live births in the United States.
 Click on the link below for more information.